Delete or Encrypt Confidential Information

 Securely delete files and erase free space

 After you empty the trash, deleted files may still be recoverable with specific software.
 Securely deleting files and securely erasing free space will help prevent the recovery of data if your computer is stolen.
-For more detailed information, please visit our Mac and Windows instruction pages.
+For more detailed information, please visit our Mac instruction page.

 Note: Mac OS 10.4 can keep a copy of your files in a "Recovered Files" folder in the trash.
 If you have been working on encrypted files or other sensitive data and see this folder in your trash, you should use the Secure Empty Trash option to securely erase them from your computer.